-Sick students should stay home if they have a temperature 100 degrees or higher, or is vomiting.
-They should not return to school until they are fever free for 24 hours, without fever reducing medication.
-For gastrointestinal illnesses, please do not send your child to school until they have not vomited for 24 hours.
-Conjunctivitis has many causes and your health care provider will determine, based on the type, when your child may return to school.
+Students may not return to school until they have a negative diagnostic test for COVID and are fever free for 24 hours, without fever reducing medication.
+For gastrointestinal illnesses, please do not send your child to school until they have a negative diagnostic test for COVID and have not vomited or had diarrhea for 24 hours.
+Your Child's Health Care Provider may also write a letter that states they were evaluated and includes the diagnosis of a non-COVID illness.
+Conjunctivitis has many causes, and your health care provider will determine, based on the type, when your child may return to school.
 Please feel free to call the Health Office with any questions.